-- Set the Group Connect State datum to "TLS Connected". - If the local node does not have a GMC, and hence is using password-based authentication, it MUST: - Build and send a message containing the Hello message and empty Password message (Password Length = 0x0) - Otherwise, if the local GMC is expired (the GMC's NotAfter time is earlier than UTC), it MUST build a Hello message and do the following: - Pass it to the TLS layer for processing. - Pass the message returned by the TLS layer to P2P Graphing to be sent. - Otherwise, it MUST do the following: - Build a message containing the Hello message and MyGMC message containing the local GMC chain. - Pass the compound message to the TLS layer for processing. - Pass the processed message returned by the TLS layer to P2P Graphing to be sent. - Set the Group Connect State datum to "Hello Sent" once the Hello message (Hello, Hello + MyGMC, or Hello + Password) is sent.
+- Set the Group Connect State datum to "TLS Connected". - If the local node does not have a GMC and the P2P Grouping Version is 1.0, it MUST abort the connection. - If the local node does not have a GMC and the P2P Grouping Version is 1.1, and hence is using password-based authentication, it MUST: - Build and send a message containing the Hello message and empty Password message (Password Length = 0x0) - Otherwise, if the local GMC is expired (the GMC's NotAfter time is earlier than UTC), it MUST build a Hello message and do the following: - Pass it to the TLS layer for processing. - Pass the message returned by the TLS layer to P2P Graphing to be sent. - Otherwise, it MUST do the following: - Build a message containing the Hello message and MyGMC message containing the local GMC chain. - Pass the compound message to the TLS layer for processing. - Pass the processed message returned by the TLS layer to P2P Graphing to be sent. - Set the Group Connect State datum to "Hello Sent" once the Hello message (Hello, Hello + MyGMC, or Hello + Password) is sent.